-The other day, my grandfather, who was in business in his times, was sharing with me about how they measured customer feedback and happiness.
+The other day, my grandfather, who was in business at his time, was sharing with me about how they measured customer feedback and happiness.
 It was through gestures and conversations.
-He said, a smile after purchase, or a revisit was an indicator of customer satisfaction.
+He said a smile after a purchase, or a revisit was an indicator of customer satisfaction.

 What is Customer Satisfaction?

 Customer Satisfaction is a feeling of happiness and pleasure when a product or service meets or exceeds customers' expectations.
-Measuring Customer Satisfaction is important as it helps identify Unhappy Customers, helps reduce Customer Churn, helps identify happy customers and loyalists, promoters Customer Advocacy, and attract more Business and Growth.
+Measuring Customer Satisfaction is important as it helps identify Unhappy Customers, helps reduce Customer Churn, help identify happy customers and loyalists, promotes Customer Advocacy, and attracts more Business and Growth.

 Customer Satisfaction and Business Growth: Why Does Your Customer Satisfaction Matters?

 Customer satisfaction & Happiness have a strong correlation to the health of your business that’s why customer satisfaction has become a revolutionary indicator that enables you to drive business growth.

 Why do you need happy customers?
 Because happy customers not only repurchase from your business but are also likely to spend more on your product, no matter how costly it is.
 A happy and satisfied customer will always share his positive reviews among friends, relatives, and colleagues and give them a recommendation for your business.

 This not only strengthens your customer loyalty but also improves the customer acquisition rate and puts a positive impact on business growth and the profit rate.